USS Theodore Roosevelt (CVN-71): 1990s

 Theodore Roosevelt deployed for her fifth deployment on 25 November 1996, with CVW-3 embarked, in support of Operation Southern Watch in the Mediterranean and Persian Gulf.
 The ship returned from deployment in May 1997.
 On 8 July 1997, Theodore Roosevelt entered the Newport News Shipbuilding yard for a one-year Extended Drydock and Selected Restricted Availability (EDSRA), her first major overhaul since commissioning.
-Theodore Roosevelt returned to her homeport of Norfolk Naval Station on 2 July 1998.